-- 4.2.1 Mixed use development with retail development at ground floor level will be encouraged.
-New active frontages created by the development should be predominantly retail uses (i.e. 55% of the total frontage of the block). - 4.2.2 Retail development to serve the daily and weekly convenience and comparison shopping needs of the growing local population would be appropriate. - 4.2.3 Residential development, of an appropriate density to reflect the ambition of achieving a more compact Central Bletchley which is centred around a regionally-significant public transport hub, will be encouraged. - 4.2.4 Where residential development is proposed, affordable housing will need to be provided and is expected to meet or exceed current MKCC standards. - 4.2.5 In addition to retail and residential development, a range of complementary "main town centre uses" (as defined
+- 4.2.1 Mixed use development with active frontages at ground floor level will be sought. - 4.2.2 Retail development to serve the daily and weekly food, convenience and comparison shopping needs of the growing local population would be appropriate. - 4.2.3 Residential development, of an appropriate density to reflect the ambition of achieving a more compact Central Bletchley which is centred around a regionally-significant public transport hub, will be encouraged. - 4.2.4 Where residential development is proposed, affordable housing will need to be provided and is expected to meet or exceed current MKCC standards.
+The mix of housing should accord with Plan:MK Policy HN1. - 4.2.5 In addition to retail and residential development, a range of complementary "main town centre uses" (as defined by NPPF) including evening economy,

-- by NPPF) including evening economy, community/leisure and cultural will be supported. - 4.2.6 MKCC is seeking to rationalise its property assets via a 'hub-and-spoke' approach to service delivery and this area is seen as an ideal location to accommodate a multi-use community hub, which might potentially house Bletchley Library.
-MKCC's Council Plan Delivery Plan 2023/24 promotes a new Health Hub in Bletchley as part of the regeneration of the town centre.
-Health facilities would be appropriate on this site. - 4.2.6 The site's location near to the railway station, the major tourist attraction of Bletchley Park, home of the codebreakers in World War 2, the National Museum of Computing, and the South Central Institute of Technology would support office, business and hotel uses.
+- community/leisure and cultural will be supported. - 4.2.6 MKCC is seeking to rationalise its property assets via a 'hub-and-spoke' approach to service delivery and this area is seen as an ideal location to accommodate a multi-use community hub, which might potentially house Bletchley Library.
+Other possible community uses might include public toilets, and a banking hub. - 4.2.7 MKCC's Council Plan Delivery Plan 2023/24 promotes a new Health Hub in Bletchley as part of the regeneration of the town centre.
+Health facilities would be appropriate on this site. - 4.2.8 The site's location near to the railway station, the major tourist attraction of Bletchley Park, home of the codebreakers in World War 2, the National Museum of Computing, and the South Central Institute of Technology would support office, business and hotel uses. - 4.2.9 Development may generate a demand for infrastructure, facilities and resources that cannot be provided on site.
+Section 106 contributions may have to be sought towards the delivery of the necessary offsite infrastructure required to support and mitigate the impact of the development.
+MKCC services, other delivery bodies and the Town Council will be consulted as part of the negotiation process.